Bug reports developers fix on the first try

 30 seconds

 Capture your screen while you trigger the issue.
-Messy clicks, dead air, wrong tabs - all fine. ngram works with whatever you recorded.
+Messy clicks, dead air, wrong tabs — all fine. ngram is built to absorb a sloppy raw recording, not demand a clean take from a stressed QA engineer.

 2